A Guide to Grandfathering Protections for Solar Customers

 The current net-metering tariff in California is commonly referred to as NEM 2.0.
 Solar customers that interconnected their photovoltaic (PV) systems prior to the dates listed below were grandfathered under the original net-metering tariff, “NEM 1.0”, for a period of 20 years from the date of interconnection.
 The dates were set based on when each IOU hit their 5% statutory cap:

 - PG&E: 12/15/2016

 - SCE: 7/1/2017

-The California Public Utilities Commission (CPUC) has documented that difference between NEM 1.0 and NEM 2.0 on their website here.
+The California Public Utilities Commission (CPUC) has documented the difference between NEM 1.0 and NEM 2.0 on their website here.
 The original NEM program in California offered full retail-value net metering.
-The main differences of the two programs are NEM 2.0 customers have to pay an interconnection fee, Non-bypassable charge (NBC) fees which are effectively volumetric charges that cannot be “netted-out” by solar exports, and lastly, they are required to move to TOU-based rates after installing solar.
+The main differences between the two programs are NEM 2.0 customers have to pay an interconnection fee, Non-bypassable charge (NBC) fees which are effectively volumetric charges that cannot be “netted-out” by solar exports, and lastly, they are required to move to TOU-based rates after installing solar.

 NEM 1.0 was obviously more favorable for solar customers than NEM 2.0.
 The same is to be expected between NEM 3.0 and NEM 2.0.
 The NEM 3.0 program in California is already being discussed in policy circles and is likely less than a couple of years away from implementation.

 Separate from NEM grandfathering is the issue of TOU-based rate grandfathering in California.
 All three of the IOU’s made significant changes to their TOU rate designs during the last general rate case (GRC) cycle.
 This is especially important for solar customers given that as part of NEM 2.0, all new solar customers are required to take service on TOU rates.